SSAgov/uef-usability-findings/uef-findings-round16.md

 ## Methodology

 The UXG UEF team conducted usability testing with twelve participants on February 27, 2019.
-The evaluations took place at the BCPL Owings Mills Branch.
+The evaluations took place at the Baltimore County Public Library (BCPL) Owings Mills Branch.
 Evaluations were conducted on tablet and mobile devices.

 During each evaluation, participants walked through a series of scenarios that allowed them to look at each of the patterns being tested.
 The prototype design was a fictitious external application to update a mySSA application.